petecog/viZFSulizer/README.md

        - Dashed borders for DEGRADED (╌╌╌╌)
        - Double-line borders for FAULTED (═══)

+1. Dev mode vs Real mode
+   - [ ] Add provision to use real zfs info
+   - [ ] Add cli switch to activate 'dev mode' which will use articifial data
+   - [ ] Add a simulator to artificial data, which will dynamically change some values on queue or by script.

 2. Dataset Properties and Inheritance
    - [ ] Dataset tree visualization
    - [ ] Property display